mbridak/not1mm/README.md

 ## Changes of note

+- [23-3-10] Started work on saving contacts to the DB.
+Added a claculate_wpx_prefix routine.
 - [23-3-9] Placed network call lookup in a thread.
 Display freq/mode for non CAT radios.
 Hooked up the CW macros to cwdaemon.
 - [23-3-8] Band/Frequency/Mode indicators.
 Direct frequency/mode entry in call field.
 - [23-3-7] Changed dxlog table column names.